Whether you are launching a company, product, or service, a messaging framework is a core element you cannot do without.

 Once you complete the previous steps, you'll be ready to commence writing.
 Align your teams on your common framework and work on the following assets:

 - Header.
 Summarize in 25 words what your company does.
 This is particularly effective when creating a website.
 Find words that communicate both who you are and what you do—and capture the attention of your potential lead within the first five seconds.

 - Elevator pitch.
 Create an engaging and informative description of your company in 55-100 words that discusses the goals, mission, history, and achievements of your company.
 An elevator pitch is especially helpful to your PR team and executives, who should all use the same phrases so they reinforce the company's brand and values.

 - Brand promise.
 In 10 words or less, define what you want people to remember about your company.
 In many cases, the brand promise is your tagline.
 In my company's case, the promise is "Alignment is at the core of everything we do"; it's not only directed at clients but also intended to reinforce our alignment message internally.

 - Mission statement.
 This is a tough one.
 A lot of companies and startups choose to avoid it.
 The mission statement is a bigger idea than the brand promise; it involves the effect your organization wants to have on your community, society, or the world.

 Defining it requires introspection and a deep understanding of the company, so it usually comes from the company's leaders.

 A messaging framework will inspire your customers as well as your employees.
 A little work on developing one will go a long way, and you'll reap the benefits of both internal and external alignment.

-Continue reading "Your Messaging Framework: What It Is, Why You Need One, and How to Build It" ...
+Continue reading "A Messaging Framework: What It Is, Why You Need It, and How to Build It" ...
 Read the full article